AbinavRavi/AbinavRavi.github.io/_posts/2022-01-01-Roadmap-begins.markdown

 5. Dockerizing the Application with the inference as endpoint
 6. Deploying using kubernetes and Documentation of the microservice.

-Please feel free to comment.
+Please Like, Comment and  share the blog.